Luis Robert Player Props: White Sox vs. Mets

-Luis Robert -- with an on-base percentage of .279 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the New York Mets, with Justin Verlander on the hill, on July 19 at 7:10 PM ET.
+Luis Robert -- with an on-base percentage of .279 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the New York Mets, with Jose Quintana on the mound, on July 20 at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Mets.
+He notched a home run while going 1-for-4 in his last game against the Mets.

 Luis Robert Game Info & Props vs. the Mets